 Examples are the main way that I learned about Tkinter and how to write code for building GUI’s .
 Unfortunately, it is hard to find examples.
 Grayson’s book has been an immense help over the years and more recently the pyttk-samples distributed by Guilherme Polo have helped greatly.
 The official Tcl documentation is pretty much limited to man pages which are of minor assistance in getting started with Tkinter.
 The tutorial on the Tcl Developers site only recently included Python code.
 Much experimentation was required before I was able to see a paned window on my screen or a scrolled directory.
-There are several interesting examples in the examples subdirectory, a directory browser and vrex.
-In addition there is complex, which is kind of a gee whiz example.
+There are several interesting examples in the examples subdirectory.

-This example contains a scrolled treeview widget that displays ones unix directory tree.
-It is a rework of Polo’s example to include folder icons which open and close.
+This example contains a scrolled treeview widget that displays ones UNIX directory tree.
+The source for this example is in examples/directory-tree.py It is a rework of Polo’s example to include folder icons which open and close.
 Polo’s example is Based on bitwalk’s directory browser.

 In the past I have used a number of regular expressions in Python and used to great advantage Visual Regexp in composing and testing those regular expressions and thought that rewriting the program in Python would be interesting because

 The main portion of the GUI is a three pane window for entering the regular expression and sample in the first two and the third pane presents match results based on the selection of buttons at the bottom.